-To add a link you can use the Add a custom link buttons on the right hand drawer to add:
+To add a link you can use the Add a custom link options on the right hand drawer to add:

-Or you can add one of your pages, which should be listed in the right-hand drawer below the Add a custom link dropdown.
-If you need to find a specific page, begin typing the page title in the search box with the helper text Filter pages which appears directly below the text “Add a link to a site page.”
+You can add one of your pages, which will be listed in the right-hand drawer, under "Add a link to a site page".
+If you would like to search for a specific page, begin typing the page title in the search box with the helper text "Filter pages".

-Custom URL link blocks display three pieces of information: the block type (Custom URL), the label which is the text which will appear in the site navigation menu, and the url.
+The Custom URL link option, when added to your navigation, have three fields: the link type (showing as "Custom URL"), the label (the text that will appear in the site navigation menu), and the URL.

-If you want to refine the Browse block, you can use the Query to create a search query that returns the desired results.
+To refine the Browse page, you can use the Query interface to create a search query that returns the desired results.